survivejs/maintenance-book/manuscript/code-quality/04-testing.md

 * What is the quality of the tests?
 * Does the system solve user problems?

 You can test both quantitative and qualitative aspects.
-Qualitative testing is harder as it requires a comparison point, but without tracking quality, such as performance, it's difficult to reach it.
+Qualitative testing is harder as it requires a comparison point, but without tracking quality, such as performance, it’s difficult to reach it.
 If you track how the system is being used and capture **analytics**, you can tell how the users experience the system.

 ## Develop the Right System the Right Way